ttaubert/octoblog/source/_posts/2015-02-01-fxos-passcode.markdown

 ---

-My colleague [Frederik Braun](https://twitter.com/freddyb) recently took on to rewrite the module responsible for storing and checking the passcode to (un)lock your Firefox OS phone.
+My colleague [Frederik Braun](https://twitter.com/freddyb) recently took on to rewrite the module responsible for storing and checking passcodes that (un)lock Firefox OS phones.
 This is a great use case of the [WebCrypto API](https://dvcs.w3.org/hg/webcrypto-api/raw-file/tip/spec/Overview.html) in the wild and gives the opportunity to highlight a few important points when using [password-based key derivation (PBKDF2)](https://en.wikipedia.org/wiki/PBKDF2)